Before you Begin

 After you add new lease assets, on the Rent Free Periods form, for each lease asset, select Yes for any periods that should be rent free.

-- At the bottom, click the Rent Free Period horizontal tab.
+- From the horizontal tabs, click Rent Free Period.

 - In Rent Free Periods, for RentFree, verify that the Payment Frequency is set to Monthly.